benjaminFaguer/cv/index.md

 __Data manager (Consultant)__
 _London School of Hygiene and Tropical Medicine - Remote_

-- Consultant Data manager on the DRC-EB-001 Ebola vaccine trial.
+- Consultant Data manager on the DRC-EB-001 Ebola vaccine trial taking place in the Democratic Republic of the Congo.
 - Working on the query management system in Stata.
 - Producing analysis tables in Stata.